What are you looking for?

 Your application to the School of Law is also your application for merit scholarships.
 Decisions will be based on two factors: GPA and LSAT score.
 Typically, the Office of Admission makes merit scholarship offers at the time of acceptance.
 If you have any questions, please contact the Office of Admission by email or by phone at 843.377.2143.

 Need-based scholarship decisions will be made by the Office of Admission based on financial need.
 There are no GPA or LSAT score requirements to qualify for need-based scholarship funds.
 Accepted students who are offered a merit scholarship do not also qualify for a need-based scholarship.
-There are separate applications for students enrolling in the spring semester and those enrolling in the fall semester.
 If you have any questions, please contact the Office of Admission by email or by phone at 843.377.2143.

 Applicants for fall admission or current Charleston School of Law students who wish to be considered for need-based scholarship funds should complete the scholarship application.
 The deadline to apply is July 1.

 The Presidential Honors Program recognizes full-time and part-time students at the Charleston School of Law for their outstanding academic performance.
 Students invited to join the program will be eligible for several benefits, including the Presidential Honors Scholarship.
 To read more about the eligibility requirements and the benefits offered, click here.